oem/editor-go/README.md

 # Replay

-This package implements data strucutes commonly used for text editing.
+This package implements data structures commonly used for text editing.

 The piece table is the first such data structure, have a look at the piecetable package.